Flea Eggs: 10 Questions to Help Identify and Eliminate Them

 Some advice on the internet recommends sprinkling diatomaceous earth on carpets and pets’ bedding.
 According to the National Pesticide Information Center (NPIC), “Diatomaceous earth causes insects to dry out and die by absorbing the oils and fats from the cuticle of the insect’s exoskeleton.
 Its sharp edges are abrasive, speeding up the process.”

-However, some veterinarians warn that it can harm pets’ respiratory and digestive tracts and advise pet parents to steer clear of using it in areas where pets could inhale or ingest it.
+However, some veterinarians warn that diatomaceous earth can harm pets’ respiratory and digestive tracts.
+As a precaution, steer clear of using it in areas where pets could inhale or ingest it.
 If you are interested in using diatomaceous earth to kill fleas and flea eggs, ask your veterinarian about best practices.

 Salt

-Like diatomaceous earth, some people recommend sprinkling salt in areas settled by flea eggs.
+Similarly, some people recommend sprinkling salt in areas settled by flea eggs.
 However, using salt to kill fleas or their eggs is dangerous and ineffective.
-The amount of salt required to kill flea eggs and larvae is toxic to your dog or cat if he licks it or inhales it.
+The amount of salt required to kill flea eggs and larvae is toxic to your dog or cat if they lick it or inhale it.

 Vinegar

-Vinegar does nothing to kill eggs.
-However, adult fleas despise the taste and smell, so a solution of vinegar and water may assist as a homemade repellent for adult fleas.
+Adult fleas despise the taste and smell of vinegar, so a solution of vinegar and water may assist as a homemade repellent for adult fleas.
+But vinegar does nothing to kill flea eggs.

 In short—flea eggs are a stubborn problem to get rid of.
 So, it can be tempting to try any method possible.

-Before you forge ahead, make sure your flea control program is veterinarian-approved and that it addresses the entire flea life cycle, so you can be sure the little bloodsuckers will leave your pets and your family alone for good.
+Before you forge ahead, make sure your flea control program is veterinarian-approved and addresses the entire flea life cycle.
+That way, you can be sure the little bloodsuckers will leave your pets and your family alone for good.